Dr. Kirkby Shaw

 In 2009, she became board certified in veterinary surgery (DACVS-SA).
 Following her residency, she remained at UF as faculty in surgery and founded the University of Florida Small Animal Rehabilitation and Fitness Center (now part of the UF Small Animal Integrative Medicine Service).
 In 2010, she was awarded the Outstanding Young Alumni Award by UF.
 In 2013, she became a Diplomate of the American College of Veterinary Sports Medicine and Rehabilitation (DACVSMR).

 Kristin has been a surgeon and rehabilitation specialist in Seattle since 2010.
-She practices at Animal Surgical Clinic of Seattle and is the Medical Director of SOUND Veterinary Rehabilitation Center, where she specializes in seeing dogs with hip dysplasia, elbow dysplasia, cranial cruciate ligament rupture, and arthritis.
+She practices at Animal Surgical and Orthopedic Center and is the Medical Director of SOUND Veterinary Rehabilitation Center.
+She specializes in seeing dogs with hip dysplasia, elbow dysplasia, cranial cruciate ligament rupture, and arthritis.

 She doesn’t leave the world of rehab behind when she goes home.
 Her husband, Aaron, is an occupational therapist/certified hand therapist and owner of MoveMend, a physical and occupational therapy practice focused on bridging the gap between injury and activity.
 Kristin and Aaron are proud parents of Beans (Frenchie) and Arrow (Labrador).
 In Kristin’s rare spare time she enjoys running, snowboarding, hiking, yoga, and travel.